UPPAbaby Cruz V2 vs. Mockingbird | Stroller Comparison

 *denotes an accessory where there is no comparable offered by the other brand

 UPPAbaby clearly has more accessories available, but more does not always equal better.
 For instance, some of their accessories are better described as spare parts in our opinion (like handlebar cover replacements).
-However, in general UPPAbaby does have some stand-out accessories that Mockingbird doesn’t – like the Travel Bag (with travel insurance!) and ride-along board.
-If these are “must-haves” for your family, then the Cruz is for you (however, there is a universal ride-on board that fits the Mockingbird!
-More on that below).
+However, in general UPPAbaby does have some stand-out accessories that Mockingbird doesn’t - like the Travel Bag (with travel insurance!), ride-along board and snack tray.
+If these are “must-haves” for your family, then the Cruz is for you.
 Also note that the UPPAbaby accessories are more expensive than the Mockingbird versions.

 Winner: UPPAbaby Cruz V2 The Cruz V2 has more accessories available for purchase than the Mockingbird.
 If you plan on doing lots of airplane travel with your stroller, the Cruz V2 may be your best bet considering the travel insurance that comes with the Travel Bag that UPPAbaby offers.